Inventors Lab . . . A Word About Patents

 Considering the “Other” Side:

 Starting with the obvious . . .
-Patents are expensive.
-They can be expensive to acquire (fees, and usually a lot of Attorney time), then after a patent is issued, there are maintenance fees at certain intervals to keep the thing current (valid).
+Patents are Expensive.
+They can be expensive to acquire (fees, and usually a lot of Attorney time).
+Then after a patent is issued, there are maintenance fees at certain intervals to keep the thing current (valid) with the patent office.

 Next, patents can take a long time — sometimes years in prosecution to secure.
 When they finally issue, they are valid only for a limited time.